 As a matter of fact, the level of customization available with robo-advisors might be low and their “Recommended” strategies are recommended to many other clients.
 This may lead to an investment portfolio not tailored specifically to your distinct situation.

 Despite their drawbacks, most robo-advisor’s portfolios are based upon well-regarded investment theory, and their fees are quite affordable.
 Despite slowing, growth, according to recent Statistical data, the field shows no signs of going away.

 Should You Avoid Robo-Advisors?

-Can Small-time Robo-Investment Firms Succeed?
+Can Small Robo-Investment Firms Succeed?

 New robo-advisory firms are sprouting up rapidly and many don’t see the light of day.